-Main work (All SX-F models)
+Main work (all SX-F models)

-- Unplug connector of the fuel pump. - Clean plug-in connection 2 of the fuel line thoroughly with compressed air.
+- Unplug connector of the fuel pump. - Clean quick release coupling 2 thoroughly with compressed air.

 Under no circumstances should dirt enter into the fuel line.
 Dirt in the fuel line clogs the injection valve!